hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 Metadata is maintained by all servers, potentially providing better performance for metadata intensive workloads.
 Although it is possible to store metadata on the same disks as file data, many installations make use of dedicated higher performance (but smaller) targets for metadata.

-Spectrum scale makes use of a much smaller stripe size than Lustre (typically 16 KB or 64 KB) and sets the stripe width adaptively.
+Spectrum Scale makes use of a much smaller stripe size than Lustre (typically 16 KB or 64 KB) and sets the stripe width adaptively.
 For large parallel writes, data can be striped across all available servers, potentially providing a much greater maximum bandwidth.

 # Computational Accelerators